Southern Utah

 Time: 3h to see Mesa Verde, 3h to drive to Arches, 3h to see Arches, 3h to drive to Canyonlands.
 Sleep near Canyonlands.

-The cliff dwellings of Mesa Verde (the most famous Hisatsinom ruin and a World Heritage Site) offer a spectacular look into the lives of the ancestral Pueblo people who inhabited them for over 700 years, from A.D.
+The cliff dwellings of Mesa Verde (the most famous Hisatsinom ruin and a World Heritage Site) has 600 cliff dwellings of the Pueblo people dating from A.D.
 600 to A.D.
-1300.
-The park protects over 4,000 known archeological sites, including 600 cliff dwellings.
+1300, including

 - SUN 25: